Fill your College Details

 1. Key Skills Tested in the Technical Round

-For technical roles, the technical assessment will focus on your problem-solving and coding abilities.
-Accenture assesses your proficiency in areas such as:
+For technical roles, the technical assessment will test their problem solving and coding abilities.
+Accenture assesses capability in the following areas:

 • Programming Languages (Java, Python, C++, etc.)